 Chéng Wújǐ

-Chéng Wújǐ:a famous herbalist ever lived during the end of the North Song Dynasty and the beginning of the Jin Dynasty, He spent 40 years to study the Shang Han Lun (the Treatise on Cold-induced Diseases), he is the first herbalist to comprehensively annotate the Shang Han Lun (the Treatise on Cold-induced Diseases) and one of the main representatives of the Shang Han school (the school of theory on exogenous febrile disease).
+Chéng Wújǐ: a famous herbalist who lived at the end of the North Song Dynasty and the beginning of the Jin Dynasty.
+He spent 40 years studying the Shang Han Lun (the Treatise on Cold-induced Diseases), and was the first herbalist to provide a comprehensive annotation of the Shang Han Lun (the Treatise on Cold-induced Diseases).
+He was also one of the main representatives of the Shang Han School (the school of theory on exogenous febrile disease).

 Guō Yōng

-Guō Yōng:an herbalist and a scholar of the I Ching, he is very fond of Zhongjing's book, and his study of it has been deepening, took discussions from other ancient books, and theories from other herbalists to compile and supplement it, author of the book Shang Han Bu Wang Lun (the Recovery Supplement of Shang Han Lun).
+Guō Yōng: an herbalist and a scholar of the I Ching.
+He is very fond of Zhongjing's book and has studied it in depth.
+He took discussions from other ancient books and theories from other herbalists to compile and supplement it.
+He is the author of the book Shang Han Bu Wang Lun (the Recovery Supplement of Shang Han Lun).

 Wáng Hǎogǔ

-Wáng Hǎogǔ:a distinguished sagacious physician ever lived in the 13th century and early of the 14th century, he is a prominent herbalist of the Yishui school during the Jin Yuan period, he mastered the ancient book Nei Jing (the Inner Canon), has an in-depth study of Zhongjing's theory, ever learned from herbalist Zhang Yuansu and Li Dongyuan, and developed the theory of his teachers, his chief contribution was the explanation of Yin syndromes and the use of warming tonics in the later stage of cold-induced diseases, developed and enriched the theory of TCM, had far and deep influences on later generations.
+Wáng Hǎogǔ: a distinguished physician who lived in the thirteenth and early fourteenth centuries.
+He was a prominent herbalist of the Yishui School during the Jin Yuan period.
+He mastered the ancient book Nei Jing (the Inner Canon) and studied Zhongjing's theory in depth.
+He learned from the herbalists Zhang Yuansu and Li Dongyuan and developed their theories.
+His chief contribution was his explanation of Yin syndromes and his use of warming tonics in the later stages of cold-induced diseases.
+He developed and enriched the theory of traditional Chinese medicine (TCM) and had a profound influence on later generations.

 Zhāng Bì

-Zhāng Bì:a herbalist in the Jin Dynasty, son of famous herbalist Zhāng Yuánsù, his pulse study is quite accurate, and he also has some study on the theory of Shang Han Lun (the Treatise on Cold-induced Diseases), author of the book Shang Han Bao Ming Ji (the Life Saving Collection of Shang Han).
+Zhāng Bì: a herbalist who lived in the Jin dynasty, he is the son of the renowned herbalist Zhāng Yuánsù.
+He is renowned for his accurate pulse study, and he also has some study on the theory of Shang Han Lun (the Treatise on Cold-induced Diseases).
+He is also the author of the book Shang Han Bao Ming Ji (the Life Saving Collection of Shang Han).

 Huá Shòu

-Huá Shòu:a great herbalist in Yuan Dynasty, his contribution is mainly on interpretation of Nei Jing (the Inner Canon), Nan Jing (the Difficult Questions), pulse manifestations, annotations supplements on acupuncture and theory of meridians, he is the author of the books about Shang Han study named Shang Han Li Chao, but the book could not survive till today.
+Huá Shòu: a great herbalist in the Yuan dynasty.
+His contributions mainly focused on interpreting the Nei Jing (the Inner Canon) and the Nan Jing (the Difficult Questions), as well as on pulse manifestations, annotations, supplements on acupuncture, and the theory of meridians.
+He is also the author of the books on the study of Shang Han, titled Shang Han Li Chao, but these books have not survived to this day.

 Huáng Zhònglǐ

-Huáng Zhònglǐ:a herbalist in the Ming Dynasty, He studied Shang Han Lun (the Treatise on Cold-induced Diseases) since he was a child, lived since late of the 14th century to early of the 15th century, he is the author of the book Shang Han Lei Zheng (the Classified Syndromes of Shang Han.), in 10 volumes, collected his studies on the Shang Han Lun (the Treatise on Cold-induced Diseases).
+Huáng Zhònglǐ: a herbalist in the Ming dynasty.
+He studied the Shang Han Lun (the Treatise on Cold-induced Diseases) from a young age and lived from the late 14th to the early 15th century.
+He is the author of the 10-volume book Shang Han Lei Zheng (the Classified Syndromes of Shang Han.), which collects his studies on the Shang Han Lun (the Treatise on Cold-induced Diseases).

 Xǔ Hóng

-Xǔ Hóng:he studied Confucianism in his childhood and was not known in medicine, was famous for effectiveness in treating strange diseases and syndromes, so later he became famous for a period.
-Xu Hong paid much attention to collecting and researching prescriptions throughout his life, he is the author of Jin Jing Nei Tai Fang Yi (the Golden Mirror of the Inner Stage Recipes), collected his studies about the prescriptions of the Shang Han Lun (the Treatise on Cold-induced Diseases).
+Xǔ Hóng: He studied Confucianism in his childhood and was not renowned for his medical knowledge.
+However, for his effectiveness in treating strange (unusual) diseases and syndromes, later he became famous for a period.
+Throughout his life, Xu Hong paid much attention to collecting and researching prescriptions.
+He is the author of Jin Jing Nei Tai Fang Yi (the Golden Mirror of the Inner Stage Recipes), in which he collected his studies about the prescriptions of the Shang Han Lun (The Treatise on Cold-induced Diseases).

 Táo Huá

-Táo Huá:a herbalist in the Ming Dynasty, specializes in the study of Shang Han Lun (the Treatise on Cold-induced Diseases).
-Usually the patient takes only one dose of his prescription then get recovered, he is the author of Shang Han Liu Shu (the Six Books of Shang Han), a book of about the study of Shang Han Lun (the Treatise on Cold-induced Diseases).
+Táo Huá: a herbalist from the Ming dynasty who specialised in the study of Shang Han Lun (The Treatise on Cold-induced Diseases).
+Patients usually recover after taking only one dose of their prescription.
+He is also the author of Shang Han Liu Shu (the Six Books of Shang Han), a book about the study of Shang Han Lun (the Treatise on Cold-induced Diseases).

 Wú Shòu

-Wú Shòu:herbalist, lived since the late period of the Yuan dynasty till the early period of the Ming dynasty.
-He is good in the treatment of Shang Han (exogenous febrile diseases), proficient in medical skills, he was recruited to the capital as a famous herbalist and was assigned an official career Yuan Pan of the Imperial Academy of Medicine, he is the author of the book Shang Han Yun Yao Quan Shu (the Essential Collect Complete Book of Shang Han).
+Wú Shòu: a herbalist who lived from the late Yuan dynasty to the early Ming dynasty.
+Proficient in medical skills, he specialised in the treatment of Shang Han (exogenous febrile diseases) and was recruited to the capital as a famous herbalist.
+He was assigned an official career Yuan Pan at the Imperial Academy of Medicine and is the author of the book Shang Han Yun Yao Quan Shu (the Essential Collect Complete Book of Shang Han).

 Wàn Quán

-Wàn Quán:a famous herbalist in the Ming Dynasty, he was born in a herbalist family, and his grandfather and father were both pediatricians.
-Wan Quan is even more famous for pediatrics, he inherited medical ethics of his grandpa and father, saved countless folks in over 50 years of his career, he is the author of the book Shang Han Zhai Jin (the Picked Brocade of Shang Han), his study of Shang Han Lun (the Treatise on Cold-induced Diseases).
+Wàn Quán: a famous herbalist in the Ming dynasty.
+He was born into a family of herbalists, and both his grandfather and father were paediatricians.
+He is even more famous for paediatrics and inherited the medical ethics of his grandfather and father.
+Over the course of his 50-year career, he saved countless people.
+He is the author of the book Shang Han Zhai Jin (the Picked Brocade of Shang Han), which recorded his study of Shang Han Lun (the Treatise on Cold-induced Diseases).

 Miào Cúnjǐ

-Miào Cúnjǐ:a herbalist in the Ming Dynasty, lived in Jiajing and Wanli years of Ming Dynasty.
-Miao studied Confucianism when he was a child, later studied medicine with his uncles, he is the author of the book Shang Han Cuo Yao (the Brief Points of Shang Han), his study of Shang Han Lun (the Treatise on Cold-induced Diseases) with reference to Tao Hua’s books Shang Han Quan Sheng Ji and Shang Han Liu Shu.
+Miào Cúnjǐ: a herbalist who lived during the Ming Dynasty, during the Jiajing and Wanli periods.
+He studied Confucianism as a child and later studied medicine with his uncles.
+He is the author of the book Shang Han Cuo Yao (The Brief Points of Shang Han), and his studies of Shang Han Lun (the Treatise on Cold-induced Diseases) refer to Tao Hua's books Shang Han Quan Sheng Ji and Shang Han Liu Shu.

 Fāng Yǒuzhí

-Fāng Yǒuzhí:a scholar of Shang Han (the exogenous febrile diseases), famous herbalist ever lived during the Ming Dynasty, well-known for his refined study on Shang Han Lun (the Treatise on Cold-induced Diseases), and he rearranged the entries of the book, he was the beginning of the missing slip theory school of Shang Han Lun (the Treatise on Cold-induced Diseases), his main theories and achievements are mainly presented in the "revise again of missing slips" and "theory of wind and cold affect Ying and Wei".
+Fāng Yǒuzhí: a scholar of Shang Han (the exogenous febrile disease) and a famous herbalist who lived during the Ming Dynasty.
+He is well-known for his refined study of the Shang Han Lun (the Treatise on Cold-induced Diseases), in which he rearranged the entries.
+He was the first author of the missing slip theory school of Shang Han Lun (the Treatise on Cold-induced Diseases).
+His main theories and achievements are presented in "revise again of missing slips" and "Theory of wind and cold affecting Ying and Wei".

 Wáng Kěntáng

-Wáng Kěntáng:ever passed the imperial examination and achieved Jinshi, author of the book Shang Han Zhun Sheng (the Standards of the Treatise on Cold-induced Diseases), collected his studying with Shang Han Lun (the Treatise on Cold-induced Diseases).
+Wáng Kěntáng: He ever passed the imperial examination and achieved Jinshi.
+He is the author of the book Shang Han Zhun Sheng (the Standards of the Treatise on Cold-induced Diseases), in which he compiled his studies from Shang Han Lun (the Treatise on Cold-induced Diseases).

 Yù Chāng